 Explore the incredible North of Iceland on this 7-day self-drive tour.
 The main focus of this itinerary is to visit the attractions on the Diamond Circle and Arctic Coast Way.
 Incredible sites such as Lake Myvatn, Akureyri, Asbyrgi canyon, and Dettifoss waterfall will be all at your fingertips.

 This North Iceland itinerary is packed full of action.
-You will spend a night in Reykjavik before you go to Akureyri, the 'Capital of the North'.
+You will spend a night in Reykjavik before going to Akureyri, the 'Capital of the North.'
 After that, it's off to visit the stunning geothermal landscapes and mystical wonders of Lake Myvatn.

-To help you find these places, you will receive a custom itinerary, shaped by local experts, after you book so that you don't miss a chance to recharge your batteries in peace.
+To help you find these places, you will receive a custom itinerary shaped by local experts so that you don't miss a chance to recharge your batteries in peace.
 This way, you can arrange the perfect blend of popular sites and hidden gems.

 If you want to experience this country at your own pace, without worrying about guides, departure times, or other group members, then this is the perfect choice for you.